qanhnn12/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/solution.md

   not just sushi - how many points do customer A and B have at the end of January?

 ## :pushpin: Bonus Questions
-* Join All The Things: Create a table that has these columns: customer_id, order_date, product_name, price, member (Y/N).
+* Join All The Things - Create a table that has these columns: customer_id, order_date, product_name, price, member (Y/N).
-* Rank All The Things: Based on the table above, add one column: ranking.
+* Rank All The Things - Based on the table above, add one column: ranking.

 ## 🚀 My solution
 View the complete syntax [here](https://github.com/qanhnn12/8-Week-SQL-Challenge/blob/main/Case%20Study%20%231%20-%20Danny's%20Diner/query.sql).